I didn’t want to write this post.

 The trick is getting the balance right.

 Ideally, you shouldn’t hire anyone who isn’t a perfect fit.
 Which means you can’t be ‘forced’ to hire.
 And you can’t be ‘forced’ to pick between a dozen people when you should have looked at a hundred.
+Take you time to hire python developers, the right content marketeres, and teh ux designers.

 You should take your sweet-ass time to make a decision.
 And then when you know you’ve made it, move like a thief in the night to lock them up before they find something else.
 (Made this mistake, too.)